danyaljj/SPARQL-Experiments/README.md

 ... foo:bar ...
 ```

+where `bar` is a concept/page/entity/etc defined on the target domain defined by `foo`.

 Often Here are the list of [prefixes for DBPedia](http://dbpedia.org/sparql?nsdecl).
 Also here is [a similar list of WikiData](https://www.mediawiki.org/wiki/Wikibase/Indexing/RDF_Dump_Format#Prefixes_used).
 There is [this website](http://prefix.cc) to look up important global prefix names.